bevyengine/bevy-website/content/learn/book/development-practices/testing.md

 You should prefer:

 1. Sending the highest level user input possible.
 Prefer actions over inputs, manipulate state rather than going through intermediates.
-2. Locating objects to interact with by querying for them, rather than using hot keys or simulated positional mouse clicks.
+2. Locating objects to interact with by querying for them, rather than using hot-keys or simulated positional mouse clicks.
 3. Determining application state by polling the underlying data directly.
 4. Deciding on whether or not to proceed by polling to see if the state has changed (with a timeout).